Agri-R1: Agricultural Reasoning for Disease Diagnosis via Automated-Synthesis and Reinforcement Learning: Conclusion and Future Work

+In this paper, we present \textbf{Agri-R1}, the first GRPO-based framework for open-ended agricultural VQA.
+By automating reasoning synthesis and designing a domain-aware fuzzy-matching reward, we achieve data-efficient, interpretable, and generalizable disease diagnosis with a compact 3B model that surpasses larger 7B–13B SFT baselines.
+Our analysis reveals that frequency-induced gradient competition, not model capacity, is the root cause of rare-category collapse under GRPO, challenging the assumption that scaling model size or rewards alone can overcome imbalance.
+Instead, targeted interventions like frequency-aware reward weighting effectively recover sub-2\% categories, demonstrating that structural imbalances require structural remedies.
+Beyond agriculture, this insight offers a template for RL-based VLM adaptation in expert-scarce domains such as medical diagnosis and industrial inspection, highlighting that RL effectiveness depends on both algorithmic design and the quality of its guiding data and rewards.

+Looking forward, we envision three promising directions: (1) principled solutions to frequency-induced collapse, such as dynamic curriculum learning rewards; (2) temporal modeling via recurrent or state-space architectures to capture disease progression; and (3) richer, multi-turn diagnostic dialogues for more natural farmer-AI interaction. \textbf{Agri-R1 establishes that automated reasoning synthesis, paired with domain-aware reward design, can unlock the potential of reinforcement learning for specialized domains, paving the way toward more accessible, interpretable, and generalizable AI in the real world}.

-This work was supported in part by the National Social Science Fund of China under Grant 24BTQ031; in part by the International Communication Research Project (China International Communications Group) under Grant 25ATILX01; in part by the Young Scientists Fund of the National Natural Science Foundation of China (NSFC) under Grant 62506084; in part by the Young Scientists Fund of the National Natural Science Foundation of China (NSFC) under Grant 32500997; and in part by the Government Special Support Funds for the Guangdong Institute of Intelligence Science and Technology.
+\begin{acks} This work was supported in part by the International Communication Research Project (China International Communications Group) under Grant 25ATILX01; in part by the Young Scientists Fund of the National Natural Science Foundation of China (NSFC) under Grant 62506084; in part by the YoungScientists Fund of the National Natural Science Foundation of China (NSFC) under Grant 32500997; and in part by the Government Special Support Funds for the Guangdong Institute of Intelligence Science and Technology. \end{acks}